Jeysef/fitsch/README.md

-streaming courses via server action when getting new courses, fetch only necessary, return others empty, my be filled in store courses optional to voluntary
+streaming courses via server action when getting new courses, fetch only necessary, return others empty, my be filled in store courses optional to voluntary select all deletes all courses from other grades